Department of Computer Science

 Majors/Emphases

 The Computer Science major prepares students for a wide range of careers using computer technology.
 Graduates are prepared to use modern technology and mathematical theory to engineer solutions that affect our daily lives.
-Depending on a student's choice of coursework within the major, a graduate could be prepared to work for a company needing a specialist in commercial software development, Web site development and administration, systems programming, cybersecurity, industrial programming applications, database engineer, data analytics, artificial intelligence, software engineering.
+Depending on a student's choice of coursework within the major, a graduate could be prepared to work for a company needing a specialist in commercial software development, web site development and administration, systems programming, cybersecurity, industrial programming applications, database engineering, data analytics, artificial intelligence, or software engineering.
 Students obtaining a BSE degree can complete a minor or second major in Computer Science to be licensed to teach Computer Science in K-12 schools.
 The major also prepares students to begin graduate programs in Computer Science, Computer Engineering, or Cybersecurity.

 The three emphases within the Computer Science major serve students with a variety of interests, backgrounds, and career objectives.
 The General emphasis is targeted toward students who want to combine their study of computer science with a minor or second major in another area of study.
 Students who choose the Comprehensive emphasis are not required to complete a minor or second major; instead, they complete additional coursework in computer science, mathematics, natural science, and ethics.
-The Applied Computing emphasis is designed solely for students who have completed an Associate of Applied Science degree in the Information Technology from an institution that has an articulation agreement with UW-Whitewater.
+The Applied Computing emphasis is designed solely for students who have completed an Associate of Applied Science degree in Information Technology from an institution that has an articulation agreement with UW-Whitewater.
 A minor is not required for this emphasis.

 The Cybersecurity major educates future Cybersecurity professionals to identify, prevent, detect and respond to security attacks that endanger the safety of property and people.
 Students in the program will learn to design and implement actionable security solutions by considering both human and technical factors.
 The practice-oriented learning environment will help prepare students to obtain positions such as security analyst, security engineer, security consultant, penetration tester, or security manager.